From 1 - 10 / 2538

 • Categories

 Gravity data measure small changes in gravity due to changes in the density of rocks beneath the Earth's surface.
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This National Gravity Compilation 2019 (CSCBA) is a complete spherical cap Bouguer anomaly grid for the 2019 Australian National Gravity Grids A series.
-This gravity survey was acquired under the project No. 202008.
-This gravity anomaly grid is derived from ground observations stored in the Australian National Gravity Database (ANGD) as at September 2019, supplemented with offshore data sourced from v28.1 of the Global Gravity grid developed using data from the Scripps Institution of Oceanography, the National Oceanic and Atmospheric Administration (NOAA), and National Geospatial-Intelligence Agency (NGA) at Scripps Institution of Oceanography, University of California San Diego.
-Out of the approximately 1.8 million gravity observations, nearly 1.4 million gravity stations in the ANGD were used to generate this grid.
-The grid has a cell size of 0.00417 degrees (approximately 435m).
-The data are given in units of um/s^2, also known as 'gravity units', or gu.
+This Southern Cross Complete Spherical Cap Bouguer 1VD Geodetic is the first vertical derivative of the complete spherical cap Bouguer anomaly grid for the Southern Cross Gravity Survey, 2010 (P200962).
+This gravity survey was acquired under the project No. 200962 for the geological survey of WA.
+The grid has a cell size of 0.00485 degrees (approximately 498m).
+A Fast Fourier Transform (FFT) process was applied to the original grid to calculate the first vertical derivative grid.
+A total of 6355 gravity stations at 2500m spacing were acquired to produce this grid.

 • Categories